Finger Clubbing and Cancer From Smoking

 - August 4, 2018

 Of all the negative side effects of smoking – both regular cigarettes and marijuana – the last thing you’d probably consider a warning sign is problems with your nails.
-Clubbing refers to changes in your fingernails or toenails, which can include softened nail beds, nails that form a stronger angle with the cuticle, a nail that curves downward (think Wicked Witch of the West), and a fingertip that appears to be bulging or is warm and red.
+Clubbing refers to changes in your fingernails or toenails.
+This can include softened nail beds, nails that form a stronger angle with the cuticle, a nail that curves downward (think Wicked Witch of the West), and a fingertip that appears to be bulging or is warm and red.

 Finger Clubbing from Smoking

 So what’s the big deal about some nail problems?
 It turns out that one of the major causes of clubbing is lung cancer.
 It can also be an indication of heart disease, hyperthyroidism, various gastrointestinal diseases, and many other conditions.
 Since clubbing was identified more than 2,000 years ago by Hippocrates, doctors and scientists have been trying to figure out the connection.
 Why should swollen fingers and irregular nails have anything to do with these diseases?
-Researchers identified the culprit in a fatty compound called PGE2, which is produced naturally by the body to deal with the effects of internal inflammation.
+Researchers identified the culprit in a fatty compound called PGE2.
+PGE2 is produced naturally by the body to deal with the effects of internal inflammation.
 It’s broken down an enzyme called 15-HPGD, which is produced in the lungs.
 Patients with a genetic mutation that prevents the production of 15-HPGD end up with too much PGE2.
 In lung cancer patients, it is believed to be overproduction of PGE2 by the tumor that causes the clubbing.

 Cigarette smoking is the number one risk factor for lung cancer.
 In the United States, cigarette smoking – as well as the use of cigars and pipes – is linked to about 80 percent to 90 percent of lung cancers.
 Tobacco smoke contains more than 7,000 toxic chemicals, of which at least 70 are known to cause cancer.
 People who smoke cigarettes are 15 to 30 times more likely to get lung cancer or die from lung cancer than people who do not smoke, and the chances are increased even if a person only smokes occasionally.